SumoLogic/sumologic-documentation/docs/metrics/metrics-dpm.md

 While you can also see metrics ingestion breakdown in the [**Metrics** dashboard](/docs/integrations/sumo-apps/data-volume/#metrics) of the Data Volume app, the dashboard only shows volume usage at a source category or source host level.
 Use the Metrics Data Ingestion screen to get more detailed information.

 :::note
-To see data volume, you'll need to enable [Audit Index](/docs/manage/security/audit-indexes/audit-index).
+* To see data volume, you'll need to enable [Audit Index](/docs/manage/security/audit-indexes/audit-index).
+* How far back in time you can view data is determined by your organization’s retention period for Audit Index.
+For more information, see [Index Retention Period](/docs/manage/security/audit-indexes/audit-index/#index-retention-period).
 :::

 ## View Metrics Data Ingestion